E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/G-CTMQC/readme.rst

        PERIODICITY        = X,X,X...   !*real* one value for each nuclear degree of freedom with X = the period in units of PI
        NSTATES            = X          !*integer* X = number of electronic states
        M_PARAMETER        = X,X,X...   !*real* one value for each nuclear degree of freedom with X = typical distance to tune the coupling among the trajectories in CT calculations
+       QMOM_FORCE         = X          !*logical* X = F to switch off the force from the quantum momentum (only) in CT calculations
        DECOHERENCE        = X          !*logical* X = F for surface hopping or T for surface hopping with energy decoherence corrections
-       C_PARAMETER        = X          !*real* energy parameter for the energy decoherence correction in surface hopping /
+       C_PARAMETER        = X          !*real* energy parameter for the energy decoherence correction in surface hopping JUMP_SEED          = X          !*integer* seed for random number generator for the hopping algorithm in SH calculation
+     /
      &DYNAMICS
       FINAL_TIME       = X             !*real* X = length of the simulation in atomic units